Pray-d/quantium_internship/README.md

-# quantum_internship
+# Quantium_internship

-## Quantum Internship - Ship's Cookies Sales Analysis
+## Quantium Internship - Ship's Cookies Sales Analysis

-This repository contains the code and documentation for the Quantum Internship task related to analyzing Ship's Cookies sales data and providing commercial recommendations based on customer analytics.
+This repository contains the code and documentation for the Quantium Internship task related to analyzing Ship's Cookies sales data and providing commercial recommendations based on customer analytics.

 ### Task Overview